YieldRay/alerting.js/README.md

-myModel.config("Do you want to quit?"); // use config() to reset the message, return this myModel.setTitle("This is a Confirm Model").wait().then(alert); // use setTitle() to overwrite default title myModel.forceClose(); // force close, and the previous wait will receive default value instantly
+myModel.config("Do you want to quit?"); // use config() to reset the message, return this myModel.setTitle("This is a Confirm Model").wait().then(alert); // use setTitle() to overwrite default title myModel.forceClose(); // force close, and the previous wait will receive default value instantly let response = await myModel.wait(); // display the model and waiting for response
 ```

 lifecycle hook